Beyond Formal Semantics for Capabilities and Skills: Model Context Protocol in Manufacturing: Related Work

 \section{Related Work}

 A recent survey in \cite{Ray_ASurveyonModel_2025} outlines \gls{MCP}’s core concepts and its potential to expose external tools to \glspl{LLM} in a standardized way.
-The authors discuss possible applications of \gls{MCP} in domains such as manufacturing, where \gls{LLM} agents might retrieve sensor data, interact with MES platforms, or initiate control actions in response to anomalies.
-Ref.~\cite{Ray_ASurveyonModel_2025} highlights opportunities for using \gls{MCP} in planning and control within smart factories, but it does not present concrete implementations or evaluate the feasibility of using \glspl{LLM} for tool selection or task execution in physical automation systems.
+The authors discuss possible applications of \gls{MCP} in domains such as manufacturing, where \gls{LLM} agents might retrieve sensor data, interact with \gls{MES} platforms, or initiate control actions in response to anomalies.
+However, Ref.~\cite{Ray_ASurveyonModel_2025} highlights only conceptual opportunities and does not present concrete implementations or evaluate the feasibility of using \glspl{LLM} for tool selection or task execution in physical automation systems.

 While the authors of \cite{Ray_ASurveyonModel_2025} outline the conceptual potential of the new \gls{MCP} for exposing tools to \glspl{LLM}, other recent studies focus more directly on how \glspl{LLM} can be applied to planning and control tasks in industrial automation.
-Xia et al. present in \cite{XJZ+_ControlIndustrialAutomationSystem_2024} an agent-based framework for \gls{LLM}-controlled industrial automation.
-The presented framework relies on a structured prompting scheme, event-driven semantics, and a hierarchy of manager and operator agents that interact with automation modules via digital twins.
-The control is carried out by generated function calls based on current event logs, with standard operation procedures serving as a behavior-guiding knowledge base.
-However, this approach requires fine-tuning, curated datasets, and tightly engineered prompt structures -- limiting flexibility and generalizability.
+Xia et al. present in \cite{XJZ+_ControlIndustrialAutomationSystem_2024} an agent-based framework using structured prompts, event-driven semantics, and a hierarchy of manager and operator agents that interact with automation modules via digital twins.
+The control relies on generated function calls and standard operation procedures as a knowledge base, but requires fine-tuning, curated datasets, and tightly engineered prompt structures -- limiting flexibility and generalizability.

-A similar direction is pursued in the LLMAPM framework introduced in \cite{NWL+_Alargelanguagemodelbased_2025}, which targets manufacturing process planning in Industry 5.0.
+A similar direction is pursued in the LLMAPM framework introduced in \cite{NWL+_Alargelanguagemodelbased_2025}, which targets manufacturing process planning.
 Natural language task descriptions are decomposed into workflows, verified through state machines, and executed on heterogeneous devices via a low-code platform.
 While supporting human-in-the-loop corrections, the system still depends on handcrafted prompt templates and lacks a runtime interface for tool abstraction and reuse.